lamecksilva/simple-react-redux-app/README.md

 Simple React Redux App

-As the repository name says, it's a simpes app to use redux and react
+As the repository name says, it's a simple app to use redux and react

 ### Flux